 hey, i'm shelby!

-i believe in love in every form. we all deserve to love and be loved in return, whether it be by our partner, pony, or pup.
+my style mimics the way film captures light, color, and depth, though i do shoot digitally. i believe in love in every form, and i celebrate them all. we all deserve to love and be loved in return, whether it be by our partner, pony, or pup.

 getting the shot.

-the most important thing to me when i’m working with anybody (weddings, engagements, horses, dogs… you name it!) is that my client is comfortable and able to be themselves in front of the camera. i like to believe i’ve become an expert at minimizing the presence of the camera and giving my clients the space to relax and enjoy themselves. most of my clients start off with “i’m really awkward,” and i always assure them (you) not to worry, because the more present you are able to be, and the more comfortable you become with discomfort, the more you will shine through the camera. i believe in not having a client-photographer relationship while i shoot, but rather a relationship between people who are all there to achieve the same goal: capturing a relationship, personality, and life.
+the most important thing to me when i’m working with anyone is that the people and animals in front of my camera are comfortable and able to just be themselves. i’ve become an expert at minimizing the presence of the camera, which gives you the space to relax and enjoy our time together. most of the people i meet lead with, “i’m really awkward.” awkward is good and fun and beautiful! the more present you are able to be, and the more comfortable you become with discomfort, the more you will shine through the camera. i believe in meeting halfway to achieve the same goal: capturing a relationship, love, and life.

 that horse girl.

-when i'm not rushing down fifth avenue in stilettos or lugging my scripts to rehearsals, you can find me riding. horses have always been my safe space, something to turn to when i need to reset. i started riding every summer at my aunt's barn on long island, and it was my favorite part of the year. when i started at nyu, i made it a weekly saturday vacation. that weekly outing turned into a bi-weekly adventure, which eventually evolved into a multi-weekly mission to become a competitive rider, and now has me preoccupied four to six times a week. riding feeds me in ways acting cannot: there is a technical perfection that can be achieved, and it demands physical specificity that acting can sometimes forgive. it is my therapy, and definitely the only thing that nurtures my soul in the midst of bustling taxis and clueless tourists.
+when i'm not rushing down fifth avenue in stilettos or lugging my scripts to rehearsals, you can find me riding. horses have always been my safe space, something to turn to when i need to reset. riding feeds me in ways acting cannot: there is a technical perfection that can be achieved, and it demands physical specificity that acting can sometimes forgive. it is my therapy, and definitely the only thing that nurtures my soul in the midst of bustling taxis and clueless tourists.